 10 Tips for flying with children by Travelstart

 If you too have flown with children, you can most likely relate to my experience.
 Or perhaps you had a good experience, but there is no guarantee the next one will be the same.
 Below is an amazing info graphic specifically and thoughtfully put together for us parents, by Travelstart.
-Furthermore, they’ve put together this gem of an article on flying with children.
+Furthermore, they’ve put together a gem of an article on the Travelstart website about flying with children.
 It has everything you need to know.
 From what documents to take with, what medicines are allowed on board, what ages of kids pay, which kind of birth certificates are required etc. If you’re planning on flying with your children, I highly recommend you read the article.

 In my personal experience, mentally preparing yourself before the trip, is key.
 Be ready for your flights, don’t rush, plan well, and forget about your surroundings in the plane.
 Make sure you’ve got everything you need at hand.
 I love Travelstarts tip on giving the children a few gifts.
 And not extravagant and expensive gifts.
 Because it’s not the gift that creates the joy, it’s the unwrapping process that gets them all excited and happy.
 So I’ll definitely be doing something like that on my next flight.
 What were your experiences like.
 Have you traveled overseas for long periods of time with children?
 How did it go?
 I would love to hear your stories (in the comments section below)

 This post was done in collaboration with Travelstart, however the views expressed in this article are that of my own, unless otherwise specified.